 About the contributors

 Dr Joanne Edge is a historian who specialises in late-medieval and early modern European social and cultural history, with an emphasis on medicine and the ‘occult’ sciences: divination, magic and astrology.
-She did her undergraduate and postgraduate degrees at the University of London, and afterwards held a four-year postdoctoral position as Assistant Editor on the Casebooks Project at the University of Cambridge She is currently Latin Manuscripts Cataloguer at the John Rylands Library, University of Manchester.
+She has previously worked as Assistant Editor on the Wellcome-funded Casebooks Project at the University of Cambridge and is currently Latin Manuscripts Cataloguer at the John Rylands Library, University of Manchester.
 Her first book, ‘Numerological Divination in Late Medieval England’, is under contract with Boydell and Brewer.

 Head to the library and read about ‘Charcot's demons: retrospective medicine and historical diagnosis in the writings of the Salpêtre school’ in a book by Sarah Ferber.

 Discover why it is dangerous to diagnose famous figures from the past using modern definitions of mental health conditions.